+Numerous constituent elements of data grabbing have been charted and critiqued all across the social sciences (as well as beyond in civil society, the media, etc.; for overviews, see boyd and Crawford 2012; Kitchin 2014b; Pickren 2016).
+For the most part, however, it is activity of (what we might refer to as) an urban slant that tends to attract the most attention.
+At issue, for instance, are new data-laden services and practices that alter labor markets (e.g. see Ettlinger 2017) or social life in the so-called 'smart city' (e.g. see Kitchin 2011, 2015; Kitchin, Maalsen, and McArdle 2016).
 It should come as no surprise that the same processes and practices applying to urban spaces are getting worked out in the agricultural sector.
-As is widely noted by scholars in agrarian studies (see especially Weis 2007; also Moore 2010), agricultural producers already depend heavily on the application of inputs, such as (patented) seeds and agri-chemicals.
-More recently and reflecting the pace of technological development beyond agriculture, transnational corporations such as Monsanto and John Deere have created new PA products that pivot on the use of devices, sensors, and data flows (Bronson and Knezevic 2016).
-The input 'treadmill' (Weis 2007) is becoming more digital, cloud-based, and device-laden.
-It is conceivable, as some government reports suggest (e.g. see Teagasc 2016; Schrijver 2016), that PA will address purported food production shortfalls as the world moves toward a population of nine billion.
-But alongside its expansion, and indeed an essential component thereof, this new 'data revolution' in agriculture holds out the possibility of altering food production systems and agrarian relations more generally in potentially profound ways.
-In the following discussion, then, I consider two elements of this scene.
+As is widely noted by scholars in agrarian studies (see especially Weis 2007), agricultural producers already depend heavily on the application of inputs, such as (patented) seeds and agri-chemicals.
+More recently and reflecting the pace of technological development beyond agriculture, transnational corporations such as Monsanto and John Deere have created new products that pivot on the use of devices, sensors and data flows (Bronson and Knezevic 2016).
+The input 'treadmill' (Weis 2007) is becoming more digital, cloud based and device laden.
+It is conceivable, as some government reports suggest (e.g. see Schrijver 2016; Teagasc 2016), that PA will help to address purported food production shortfalls as the world moves toward a population of nine billion.
+But alongside its expansion, and indeed an essential component thereof, this new 'data revolution' - this data grab - in agriculture holds out the possibility of altering food production systems and agrarian relations more generally in potentially profound ways.
+I consider two elements of this scene in the following discussion.
 The first is about the push for PA in the 'spaces of early adoption' in the global north, which I will consider in the next section of the paper.
 The second concerns the push into the global south, to which I then turn.
-Although action in these arenas overlaps, it makes sense to treat them separately because, as I want to demonstrate, the potential impacts differ qualitatively.